-‘Staging’ your home for viewers involves the creation of great first impressions – it is hugely important as it can add value to your home as well as ensuring that it is sold faster.
+‘Staging’ or preparing your home for viewers involves the creation of great first impressions – it is hugely important as it can add value to your home as well as ensuring that it is sold faster.

-We’ve put together a few pointers that could help:
+Preparing your home for viewings, we’ve put together a few pointers that could help:

 Keep it minimal.